 Gas and oil make up two-thirds of Azerbaijan's GDP, making it one of the top ten most fossil fuel-dependent economies in the world.
 Azerbaijan has some renewable energy projects.
 These include hydropower, wind, and solar and biomass power plants.
 The country's currently installed renewable energy capacity is 4.5 MW.
 Azerbaijan began installment of its first major solar plant in 2023.
-The government of Azerbaijan aims to increase. [pdf]
+The government of Azerbaijan aims to increase.
+Under this innovative program, the State Agency for Renewable Energy is committed to reimbursing 20% of the cost for solar panel installations ranging from 3 to 100 kilowatt-hours (kWh) for individuals, and 5 to 100 kWh for businesses. [pdf]

 We are deeply committed to excellence in all our endeavors.